prebid/prebid.github.io/dev-docs/modules/floors.md

 ## Custom Schema Fields

 Custom schema fields are fields the Floors Module does support out of the box.
-To use a custom schema field, one needs to perform three steps:
+To use a custom schema field, one needs to perform twp steps:

-1. Define your custom field(s)
 1. Create lookup function to give the Floors Module context of the value of custom fields for that given auction
-1. Supply the lookup function to the Floors Module

-### Define Custom Schema Attributes
+1. Define, Set and Map Custom Schema Attributes

-The fist step to using a custom schema field is to define the field you wish to use in the `floors.schema.fields` array.
-You may define one or more custom schema field.
-Once your custom field is define you can assign rule values derived from said field.

-In the below example, `deviceType` is a custom field not currently supported by default in the Floors Module whose values are one of "mobile", "desktop" or "tablet".

-{% highlight js %}

-  pbjs.setConfig({
-      floors: {
-          enforcement: {
-             floorDeals: false //default to false
-          },
-          floorMin: 0.05,
-          data: {
-              floorProvider : 'rubicon',
-              skipRate : 0,
-              currency: 'USD',
-              schema: {
-                  fields: ['mediaType', 'deviceType']
-              },
-              modelVersion : 'testAddtionalFields',
-              values : {
-                  'banner|mobile' : 0.10,
-                  'banner|desktop' : .15,
-                  'banner|tablet' : 0.16,
-                  'banner|*' : 0.16,
-                  '*|*' : 0.03
-              }
-          }
-      }
-  });

-{% endhighlight %}

 ### Create Lookup Function

-After defining the custom schema field name(s) and usage of values to map to floors, you must create a function to allow the Floors Module to understand context of a given auction.
-In the above example, we must create a lookup function to give the Floors Module what deviceType this auction is.
+Create a function to allow the Floors Module to understand context of a given auction.
+In the below example, we must create a lookup function to give the Floors Module what deviceType this auction is.

 Here is an example lookup function:

 {% highlight js %}

-  function deviceTypes (UA) {
+  function deviceTypes (bidRequest, bidResponse) {
+      //while bidRequest and bidResponse are not required for this function, they are available for custom attribute mapping

+      let deviceType = getDeviceTypeFromUserAgent(navigator.userAgent);

-      if(UA = mobile)
+      if(deviceType = 'mobile')
           return 'mobile'
-      else if (UA = tablet)
+      else if (deviceType = 'tablet')
           return 'tablet'
-      else if (UA = desktop)
+      else if (deviceType = 'desktop')
           return 'desktop'
   }

 {% endhighlight %}

-### Supply Lookup Function

-The last step to using a custom schema field is to supply the Floors Module the lookup function using the `additionalSchemaFields` object.

-Example:
+### Define, Set and Map Custom Schema Attributes

+After defining a lookup function for the given context of the auction, the custom schema field(s) need to be defined in the `floors.schema.fields` array.
+Once your custom field is defined you can assign rule values in `data.value` derived from said field(s).
+The last step would be to supply the lookup function(s) that map from each custom field to a value of the context wthin that auction by using the `additionalSchemaFields` attribute as seen below.

+In the below example, `deviceType` is a custom field not currently supported by default in the Floors Module whose values are one of "mobile", "desktop" or "tablet".

 {% highlight js %}